geomrdr/nflx-data/03-Project/README.md

 # Spotify Music Analysis #
 # Introduction
 We are the Tune Squad.

+**Team Members:**
+- Pema Yangzom
+- Ralph Watson-Quartey
+- King Nsiah
+- Geo Mirador

 Our datasets for this project were obtained through kaggle.com They are Spotify datasets that contain a list of the most popular songs and their corresponding features from 2010 to 2019, and 2020.

 # Goals